A Contact Binary Mis-Classified as an Ellipsoidal Variable: Complications for Detached Black Hole Searches: Discussion

 \subsection{Classification of Gaia DR3 4042390512917208960}

 The photometry, spectral disentangling, and PHOEBE modelling we have carried out indicate that Gaia DR3 4042390512917208960 is likely a contact binary, or on the boundary with both stars nearly filling their Roche lobes.
 Classification of the system is not straightforward from photometry alone.
 It was incorrectly classified as an ellipsoidal variable by \textit{Gaia} and OGLE, and the initial ASAS-SN variable classification did not have ellipsoidal as a category.
-The ellipsoidal catalogue from ASAS-SN produced later is not public, preventing examination of their classification \citep{Rowan21}. \textit{Gaia} \citep{Eyer23} and ASAS-SN \citep{Jayasinghe20} used machine learning classifiers, whereas OGLE \citep{Soszynski16} primarily used template fitting.
+However, the system was not identified as an ellipsoidal variable in the later study by \citet{Rowan21} who used a combined $\chi$2 ratio test followed by visual inspection to analyse ASAS-SN data. \textit{Gaia} \citep{Eyer23} and ASAS-SN \citep{Jayasinghe20} used machine learning classifiers, whereas OGLE \citep{Soszynski16} primarily used template fitting.
 The templates used by the OGLE team were constructed using the OGLE-IV photometry of bright, previously classified ellipsoidal and eclipsing systems in the best-sampled fields.
 The solution for better discrimination between contact binaries and ellipsoidal variables from photometry alone is also not straightforward.
 Whilst mis-classification is often assumed to be due to sparse data, in the case of Gaia DR3 4042390512917208960, simply having more photometric data is not sufficient to resolve the issue.
 The OGLE-IV I-band light curve for Gaia DR3 4042390512917208960 has 649 data points spanning a time baseline of more than 2000 d (see Figures \ref{fig:gaia_photometry} and \ref{fig:ogle_photometry}), and they also mis-classify the system.
 However, \textit{Gaia} and OGLE use different methods of classification.
 Clearly, the classification problem is not limited to one technique, or easily corrected by having more data.